Corionis/ELS/mock/scripts/README.md

 * ``60-23_Publisher-One-backup.sh`` : Run once

-* ``60-33_Publisher-Two-backup.sh`` : Run once, all test/ directory .els files should be gone and the test/hints/datastore/ directory should be empty
+* ``60-33_Publisher-Two-backup.sh`` : Run once

+Note: All test/ directory .els files should be gone and the test/hints/datastore/ directory should be empty.

 ### 70-00 Remote Hint Server